An Interview with Lori Dernavich

 Great question.
-If you are…
+If they are…

 Why would investors call you?

-Investors want to answer a simple question, Can my CEO scale this business?
-After all their due diligence, investors ultimately invest in a startup because they believe in the CEO and their passion.
-That’s all fine and good, but most 1st time CEOs are gifted subject experts, idea people.
+Investors want to answer a simple question, “Can the CEO scale this business successfully?”
+Investors invest more in startups with CEOs they believe in.
+That’s all fine and good, but most 1st time CEOs are gifted subject matter experts.
 That doesn’t make them gifted leaders.
 And if that CEO can’t lead people well, then the business will fail, NOT scale.
-PERIOD.